rmcclell/solr-dashboard-tool/README.md

 ## Goals of Project

-This is standalone tool to provide custom visual dashboards of solr index with Sencha ExtJs
+This is standalone tool to provide custom visual dashboards of solr index with Material Angular and Angular CLI

 ## Prerequisites
 - Cross Domain access via CORS or some other method to each of the index domains or app must be hosted on same domain